 - You can reuse BYD semantics (such as master data relations, attributes,…)

-- The replication approach allows to use the full spectrum of SAC features
+- The replication approach allows to uses the full spectrum of SAC features

 - The current ODATA API is designed to deliver summary data for reporting clients.
 Accordingly it has limitations, when data on business document level is needed.
-With this approach you therefore cannot transfer large lists of line-item data to SAC.
+Therefore, you cannot transfer large lists of line-item data to SAC with this approach.